AlexiaDelorme/project-spacex/testing/TESTING.md

 - accounts/views.py

-For the signup_page view, when the form is valid but the user account was not created, the following error message should be displayed: "We were enable to register your account".
+For the signup_page view, when the form is valid but the user account was not created, the following error message should be displayed: "We were unable to register your account".
 I was not able to simulate such a database error with unit tests, therefore this block of code is not covered in my python automated tests.

 ![accounts/views.py coverage](python/accounts.png)